How do you run a GDPR compliant competition or award?

 What is GDPR and how will it affect contest campaigns?

-Ok, so you’re thinking about running an online contest, but you’ve heard a lot of noise about new privacy laws such as GDPR and want to understand what this means to you?
+Ok, so you’re thinking about running an online contest or award, but you’ve heard a lot of noise about new privacy laws such as GDPR and want to understand what this means to you?

 With all the negative press about the privacy concerns that organisations such as Facebook have attracted recently it is any wonder that legislation such as the EU’s General Data Protection Regulation (GDPR) has gained so much attention.